leadpony/pandora/README.md

 This option specifies the path where the modified PDF will be outputted.

 #### --odd
-This option causes only _odd_ pages to be copped.
+This option causes only _odd_ pages to be cropped.

 #### --pages=<page|range(,page|range)*>
 This option limits the pages to be cropped using their page numbers.
 The page number starts from 1 and negative values start from the final page of the document.
 The page ranges can be presented in the form of `<start page>:<end page>` where both bounds are inclusive.